-Marketing efficiency, expressed as marketing expense expenses as a percentage of gross bookings, and performance marketing ROIs returns on investment ("ROIs") are impacted by a number of factors that are subject to variability and are in some cases outside of our control, including ADRs, costs per click, cancellation rates, foreign currency exchange rates, our ability to convert paid traffic to booking customers, and the timing and effectiveness of our brand marketing campaigns.
+Marketing efficiency, expressed as marketing expenses as a percentage of gross bookings, and performance marketing returns on investment ("ROIs") are impacted by a number of factors that are subject to variability and are in some cases outside of our control, including ADRs, costs per click, cancellation rates, foreign currency exchange rates, our ability to convert paid traffic to booking customers, and the timing and effectiveness of our brand marketing campaigns.
 In recent years, we observed periods of stable or increasing ROIs.
 Although it is difficult to predict how performance marketing ROIs will change in the future, ROIs could be negatively impacted by increased levels of competition and other factors.
 When evaluating our performance marketing spend, we typically consider several factors for each channel, such as the customer experience on the advertising platform, the incremental traffic we receive, and anticipated repeat rates.
 Marketing efficiency can also be impacted by the extent to which consumers come directly to our platforms for bookings.
+The mix of our room nights booked by consumers coming directly to our platforms was a mid-fifties percentage over the trailing twelve months ended September 30, 2024, and this mix increased versus the trailing twelve months ended September 30, 2023.

-Marketing expenses as a percentage of total gross bookings in the first second quarter of 2024 were lower higher than in the first second quarter of 2023 due primarily to higher performance an increase in brand marketing ROIs and expenses.
-Performance marketing expenses as a percentage of gross bookings in the second quarter of 2024 were in line with the second quarter of 2023 as an increase in the share of room nights booked by consumers coming directly to our platforms.
-Performance platforms was offset by increased spend in social media channels and lower performance marketing ROIs were higher due to changes in the first quarter of 2024 versus the first quarter of 2023 due in part to our ongoing efforts to improve the efficiency of our marketing spend, paid traffic mix.
-See Part I, Item 1A, Risk Factors - "We face risks relating to our marketing efforts" and "We are dependent on travel service providers, restaurants, search platforms, and other third parties" in our Annual Report on Form 10-K for the year ended December 31, 2023.
+Marketing expenses as a percentage of total gross bookings in the second third quarter of 2024 were higher lower than in the second third quarter of 2023 due primarily to an increase in brand marketing expenses.
+Performance marketing expenses as a percentage of gross bookings in the second quarter of 2024 were in line with the second quarter of 2023 as an increase in the share of room nights booked by consumers coming directly to our platforms was higher lower performance marketing ROIs, partially offset by increased spend in social media channels and lower performance marketing ROIs due to changes in paid traffic mix. channels See Part I, Item 1A, Risk Factors - "We face risks relating to our marketing efforts" and "We are dependent on travel service providers, restaurants, search platforms, and other third parties" in our Annual Report on Form 10-K for the year ended December 31, 2023.

-Booking.com had approximately 3.5 million 3.8 million properties on its website at March 31, 2024 June 30, 2024, consisting of over 450,000 475,000 hotels, motels, and resorts and over 3.0 million 3.3 million alternative accommodation properties (including homes, apartments, and other unique places to stay), representing an increase from over 2.8 million 3.1 million properties at March 31, 2023 June 30, 2023.
-The year-over-year increase in total properties was driven by an increase in alternative accommodation properties.
+Booking.com had approximately 3.8 million 3.9 million total properties on its website at June 30, 2024 September 30, 2024, consisting of over 475,000 hotels, motels, and resorts and over 3.3 million 3.4 million alternative accommodation properties (including homes, apartments, and other unique places to stay), representing an increase from over 3.1 million approximately 3.3 million total properties at June 30, 2023 September 30, 2023.

-The mix of Booking.com's room nights booked for alternative accommodation properties in the first second quarter of 2024 was approximately 36%, up versus approximately 33% 34% in the first second quarter of 2023.
-We have observed a longer-term trend of an increasing mix of room nights booked for alternative accommodation properties as consumer demand for these types of properties has grown, and as we have increased the number and variety of them on Booking.com.
-We may experience lower profit margins due to additional costs, such as increased customer service or certain partner related costs, related to offering alternative accommodations on our platforms.
+The mix of Booking.com's room nights booked for alternative accommodation properties in the second third quarter of 2024 was approximately 36% 35%, up versus approximately 34% 33% in the second third quarter of 2023.
+We have observed a longer-term trend of an increasing mix of room nights booked for alternative accommodation properties as consumer demand for these types of properties has grown, and as we have increased the number and variety of them these properties on Booking.com.
+We may experience lower profit margins due to additional costs, such as increased customer service or certain partner related costs, related to offering alternative accommodations on our platforms. accommodations.
 As our alternative accommodation business has grown, these different characteristics have negatively impacted our profit margins and this trend may continue.